petebrew/dccd-webui/INSTALL.md

 	modify complete

-### 3.2.6 Change the easyadmin user’s application password
+### 3.2.6 Change the dccdadmin user’s application password
 __ADDAPT for DCCD__

 The file “dccd-basis.ldif,” which we added earlier, added the administrator user for the DCCD application: dccdadmin.
-The default password for this user is also “easyadmin.”
+The default password for this user is also “dccdadmin.”
 This needs to be replaced by a safe password.

 Execute: